AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 5. ECONOMIC SITUATION

-The state of the economy influences businesses and demand forecasting models.
-To put it more bluntly: periods of economic decline are likely to cause lower demand for expensive products, though sales of low-priced goods may go up.
-Therefore, an economic situation as well as trends aren’t external factors and should be considered when building artificial intelligence models.
+Example: periods of economic decline are likely to cause lower demand for expensive products, though sales of low-priced goods may go up.
+Therefore, an economic situation, as well as trends, aren’t external factors and should be considered when building artificial intelligence models.

 STEP 1.
-BRIEF DATA REVIEW
+DATA GATHERING

 AI Consulting Services